shkhrtrxsh/DiscordClone_/README.md

 ## Usage

-To view the project, simply open the index.html file in your web browser.
+To view the project, simply do npm start on the terminal.
 Contributing

 Contributions to this project are not currently being accepted, as this is intended as a personal learning project.
 However, feel free to use the code as inspiration for your own styling projects.

+## Deployment Link
 [Discord Clone](https://shkhrtrxshdiscordclone.netlify.app/)